-- Manuscripts of the thesis should be submitted by August 2, 2021, 4 pm (CET). - Oral presentation of the preliminary results of the thesis are presented on June 21-25, 2021, during the Annual Symposium (together with all first session students).
+- Manuscripts of the thesis should be submitted by August 2nd, 2022, 4 pm (CET). - Oral presentation of the preliminary results of the thesis are presented during the Annual Symposium (July 4th to July 8th, 2022, in Faro - Portugal) together with all first session students.

-ANNEX 1: GUIDELINES FOR POSTPONEMENT OF THESIS WORK
+ANNEX 1: ETHICAL APPROVAL OF RESEARCH